2017 News Release

 Corporate Communications Office, Hitachi Metals, Ltd.

-- xEV is the general term for electric vehicles (EVs), hybrid electric vehicles (HEVs), and plug-in hybrid electric vehicles (PHEVs).
+- Including term for hybrid electric vehicles (HEV) and plug-in hybrid electric vehicles (PHEV)

 - IGBT stands for insulated gate bipolar transistor, which is a power semiconductor switching device, and is used as the main conversion device for largecapacity power converters.